 As you can imagine, we’ll first need to be able to calm ourselves in order to connect in community in positive ways, so let’s start with grounding for now.

-For now, I’ve been cooking up some new classes and courses to help you navigate these crazy times.
-You can also subscribe below to stay in the loop.
+I’ve been cooking up some classes and courses to help you navigate these crazy times.
+You can subscribe below to stay in the loop.